dinariox/bd-status-switcher/README.md

 `localhost:5142`

--   `GET /` get the current status in plain text (online, afk, dnd, invisible)
+-   `GET /` get the current status in format `{"status": "online", "microphoneMuted": true, "headphoneMuted": false}`
 -   `POST /` switch the users status.
 Body must be in format `{"status": "online"}`.
 Returns status 200 if it successfully switched the status and 400 if the JSON or the status is invalid.

 ---